 2. Be Grateful

-The greyness of constant wet days during winter, can drain your soul and your enthusiasm for gardening.
+The greyness of constant wet days during winter, can drain your enthusiasm for gardening.
 Wet winters are, however, like money in the bank.
-Always be grateful for the benefits of water in the soil, that flow through to summer.
+Always be grateful for the benefits of water in the soil, as it flows through to summer.
 If you are lucky to have had a wet winter, it will provide your garden with the buffer it needs against hot summer spells, and helps your plants better withstand summer’s heat.
 Remember that those people in areas suffering from drought, will be in an entirely different, and difficult, situation.

-A note of caution for gardens which are particularly water logged – refrain from digging or walking over the garden until things have dried out a little.
-Constant foot traffic will compact the soil and digging wet soils can alter their soil structure.
+A note of caution for gardens which are particularly waterlogged – refrain from digging or walking over the garden until things have dried out a little.
+Constant foot traffic will compact the soil and digging wet soils can alter the soil structure.
 Allowing the area to drain and dry out before planting, will help to preserve your soil structure.
 Heavy clay soils will benefit from the addition of gypsum and organic matter.

 Hand pull weeds out if you are able – it keeps you fit and strong, and while you are weeding, you get the chance to really observe your plants and your soil.
 It is amazing what you notice when you are up close to your garden.
 Other weed options for smaller areas, or over paved sections, are gas flame guns – these are most effective on small weeds and do work well on driveways and paths.